mbagg4152/protein-flavonoid-thesis-project/README.md

 # Important Information About the Programs
 ## Flavonoid Code
 ### Purpose
 Flavonoids are interesting and important chemical compounds produced by plants during various biological activities.
-Unfortunately, there is some
+Unfortunately, there is some bias towards specific flavonoids and species when it comes to experiments and published research.
+This is where the prediction code becomes important.
+KEGG has a list of roughly 100 species and their genomes available in their systen

 ### How it works